AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 1. Copy the __Quickstart JAR__ file to  `~/aem-sdk/author` and rename it to `aem-author-p4502.jar`
 1. Start the local AEM Author Service by executing the following from the command line:
    + `java -jar aem-author-p4502.jar`
      + Provide the admin password as `admin`.
-Any admin password is acceptable, however its recommend to use the default for local development to reduce the need to re-configure.
+Any admin password is acceptable, however it is recommend to use the default for local development to reduce the need to reconfigure.

     You *cannot* start the AEM as Cloud Service Quickstart Jar [by double-clicking](#troubleshooting-double-click).
 1. Access the local AEM Author Service at [http://localhost:4502](http://localhost:4502) in a Web browser